Facets-cloud/module-development-examples/README.md

 ## Module Publishing Workflow

 - **Publish module as a preview**:
-  - Before registering the module, clean up the `.terraform` directory and the Terraform state file to avoid bloating the module size.
+  - Before publishing the module, clean up the `.terraform` directory and the Terraform state file to avoid bloating the module size.
 This ensures that only necessary files are included in the module package.
-  - To register the module, run the following command:
+  - To publish the module as a preview, allowing module developers to test it in testing projects, run the following command:
     ```bash
     curl -s https://facets-cloud.github.io/facets-schemas/scripts/module_register.sh | bash -s -- -c <FACETS_CONTROL_PLANE_HOST> -u <USER> -t <TOKEN> -p <MODULE_DIR_PATH>
     ```